RCMgames/RCMDS-new/README.txt

 	variable: int [0 to 7]
 		determines which output is being modified
 	keyboardKey1: letter or number
-		determines the negative key
+		determines the negative key (can be left blank)
 	keyboardKey1: letter or number
-		determines the positive key
+		determines the positive key (can be left blank)
 	gamepadAxis: (look up documentation)
-		determines which gamepad axis controls the axis
+		determines which gamepad axis controls the axis (can be left blank)
 	type: int [1 or 2] (or more if we add more modes) determines the behavior of axis
 			1: returns to 0